 You have to remember that the diesel fuel’s main enemies are bacteria and water vapour; condensation in your tank results to the expansion of microbes that can then lead to contamination of your fuel system.

 This could then lead to system downtime and expensive repairs.
-To avoid that, you to have keep cleanliness of your fuel tank to prevent contamination.
+To avoid that, you have to keep cleanliness of your fuel tank to prevent contamination.
 Here are some pointers to help you to prevent that in your fuel tank.

 Monitor Your Fuel